 Why you’ll love it

 Whilst parfaits aren’t Japanese, they do some incredible ones here!
-Not only are they delicious, but they also look incredible too!
+Not only are they delicious, but they also look incredible!

 Vegan Options: